attiks/poc-drupal-issue-list/README.md

 ## Install the Polymer-CLI

 First, make sure you have the [Polymer CLI](https://www.npmjs.com/package/polymer-cli) installed.
+Then run:
+- `bower i`
+- `polymer serve`

-Then run `polymer serve` to serve your application locally.
+to serve your application locally.

 ## Viewing Your Application